What's important to you

 How much can I pay into my pension?

 Pension contributions are capped by the pension annual allowance which, for most people, is £40,000 each tax year.
-Above this level you will pay excess tax, as you will if you exceed the Lifetime Allowance.
+Above this level you will pay excess tax, as you will exceed the Lifetime Allowance.
 Both the contributions made by you and your employer count towards these limits, alongside any basic rate pension tax relief that you receive from the government.

 A handy feature is that you can go back three years and use up any previous unused annual allowance – so you could be able to contribute more than £40,000 in any tax year if this applies.
 It’s worth considering getting advice on this, because there are conditions.